 - Connect technology to the marketplace as well as the organizational business model and culture

 - Provide direction, vision and purpose for Digital within the organisation.

 Through a survey of over 211 digital leaders, they analyzed a number of traits and identified 4 possible profiles of successful digital executives.

-Each of these profiles has some specific characteristics, and a specific blend of traditional leadership traits and technical/digital skills.
-What is important in the research is that each of these profiles has different level of effectiveness depending on the situation.
+Each of these profiles has some specific characteristics and a specific blend of traditional leadership traits and technical/digital skills.
+What is important in the research is that each of these profiles has a different level of effectiveness depending on the situation.